jjjk123/hadaca3_team3/README.md

 ## Summary

-This script performs cell-type decomposition using the `SCDC` and `MuSiC` libraries, combining single-cell references with bulk RNA-seq mixtures.
+This script performs cell-type decomposition using the `SCDC` library.
+The Music library is yet to be tested.
+It combines single-cell references with bulk RNA-seq mixtures.
 Key steps include:
 1. Loading reference and mixture data.
 2. Creating `ExpressionSet` objects.
 3. Estimating cell-type proportions using `SCDC_prop` and custom methods.